Quansight/Quansight-website/apps/labs/posts/czi-eoss-5-conda-forge.md

 Shortly after, Afshin Darian (QuantStack) started building the new status page ([`conda-forge.github.io#2090`](https://github.com/conda-forge/conda-forge.github.io/pull/2090)).
 We had decided to not rely on a Quetz instance because that would tie us to running and maintaining a server 24/7, with the associated costs.
 Instead, the new proposal presented a client-side dashboard built with components already offered by the Docusaurus framework.
 Since it uses React, it was deemed as a good compromise of complexity and long-term maintenance costs (specially for the conda-forge teams, who are not too familiar with the fast changing frontend development).
 After lots of feedback (118 comments!), the PR was finally merged in March 2024.

 As we were increasingly satisfied with the results, we [https://github.com/conda-forge/conda-forge.github.io/issues/1971](started consulting) the conda-forge community and submitted the final proposal for review and merge.
 However, we were still serving the documentation itself from Sphinx.
-It took a couple extra PRs to convert Sphinx's RST text to Docusaurus' Markdown and make it look great.
+It took a couple of extra PRs to convert Sphinx's RST text to Docusaurus' Markdown and make it look great.
 Klaus Zimmermann (Quansight) also contributed some consolidated documentation taken from our infrastructure notes.

 The website was officially launched on April 9th, 2024.
-The [announcement](https://conda-forge.org/news/2024/04/09/new-website) contains some more details if you are curious, but the main changes are:
+The [announcement blogpost](https://conda-forge.org/news/2024/04/09/new-website) contains some more details if you are curious, but the main changes are:

 - Accessibility-aware theme with dark and light modes.
 - The React-based [`/status`](https://conda-forge.org/status) page monitors different parts of our infrastructure and services and reports their usage.
 It also informs of the progress of current and past migrations and version updates.
 If there's an incident, it syncs with the [`conda-forge/status`](https://github.com/conda-forge/status) issue tracker and report ongoing problems.
 All data is fetched live from different JSON endpoints so there's no cronjob regeneration needed.